SAP/sap-btp-service-operator/README.md

       "password": "letmein"
     }'
 ```
-The final JSON payload to be sent to the broker would then look like:
+The final JSON payload to send to the broker:
 ```json
 {
   "name": "value",